open/close all folders

-- Hideki's messy hair is commented on by several characters It's even stated that he looks weird when he tried to comb it for a date.
+- In Chobits Hideki's messy hair is commented on by several characters It's even stated that he looks weird when he tried to comb it for a date.

 - In Oniisama e..., "Lady Medusa" Katsuragi gets the "Medusa" nickname due to having very messy hair, which seems to be pretty uncommon in Japan.

 - Leo from Pandora Hearts.
 Until his Important Haircut, that is.
 Though, some of it still sticks out all over the place.

 - In K-On!, Jun has naturally messy hair that she struggles with every morning to get into place, and, according to her, it "explodes" on her if she removes her barrettes.
 Because she does care enough to go through it every morning, we don't often see it being messy... unless we see her first thing in the morning, such as in the anime episode where she spends the night at the Hirasawa home while Yui is with her class on a trip, or in K On High School on her own class trip.
 It's pretty sensitive to humidity, which she claims she can use to predict the weather, and indeed, offers such a prediction upon waking up.